seaneoo/seaneoo/README.md

 I am Sean O'Connor (he/him/his), a full stack hobbyist developer from the gorgeous Denver metro area in Colorado.
 Primarily I work with JavaScript/TypeScript but I do love going back to my roots and working with Java every now and then :-).

+Currently, I am learning the fundamentals of C++ while in school.

 ### 🔭 Some of my projects ...

 - [seano.dev](https://github.com/seaneoo/seano.dev/) - my personal website.